stab3l-admin/stab3l-docs/content/docs/api-reference.md

 ### Compute Units

+{% hint style="warning" %}
+**Important**: CU tokens are NOT tradable assets.
+They are temporary tokens that are burned immediately when exchanged for sSTB.
+This burning mechanism is crucial for maintaining the peg and ensuring that each sSTB is backed by real compute resources.
+{% endhint %}

-#### List CU Tokens
+#### List Verified Compute Units

 ```
 GET /api/v1/cu/list
 ```

-Returns a list of CU tokens based on the specified filters.
+Returns a list of verified compute units based on the specified filters.

 **Parameters:**